-- Cite the proposed school's enrollment and retention targets as determined through the enrollment and retention calculator found here: www.newyorkcharters.org/operate/existing-schools/enrollment-retention/; - Articulate the recruitment strategies the school will employ to attract each target population to the school (including outreach to parents in the community for whom English is not their primary language); - Describe any at-risk admissions factors, set-asides, or "preferences" the school would offer to increase the likelihood of enrolling targeted students; - Provide a brief explanation of the efforts, resources, structures, or programs that the school will employ to retain these students and how the school will monitor the efficacy of such efforts including disaggregation of student performance data for each subgroup;
+- Cite the proposed school's enrollment and retention targets as determined through the enrollment and retention calculator found here: newyorkcharters.org/operate/existing-schools/enrollment-retention/; - Articulate the recruitment strategies the school will employ to attract each target population to the school (including outreach to parents in the community for whom English is not their primary language).
+Such strategies should take into account potential limitations on recruitment resulting from the COVID-19 pandemic; - Describe any at risk admissions factors, set-asides, or "preferences" the school would offer to increase the likelihood of enrolling targeted students; - Provide a brief explanation of the efforts, resources, structures, or programs that the school will employ to retain these students and how the school will monitor the efficacy of such efforts including disaggregation of student performance data for each subgroup; and, - Any replicator that is not currently meeting targets at any of its schools must provide an explanation as to why it is not meeting the targets, efforts made to meet the targets, and what new strategies the applicant intends to employ to meet the targets.